-- 5.28 For each delivery of starting material the containers should be checked for integrity of package, including tamper evident seal where relevant, and for correspondence between the delivery note, the supplier's labels and approved supplier information maintained by the medicinal product manufacturer.
-The receiving checks on each delivery should be documented - 5.29 If one material delivery is made up of different batches, each batch must be considered as separate for sampling, testing and release. - 5.30 Starting materials in the storage area should be appropriately labelled (see Chapter 5, item 13).
-Labels should bear at least the following information: - The designated name of the product and the internal code reference where applicable; a batch number given at receipt; - Where appropriate, the status of the contents (e.g. in quarantine, on test, released, rejected); - Where appropriate, an expiry date or a date beyond which retesting is necessary.
+- 5.31 If one material delivery is made up of different batches, each batch must be considered as separate for sampling, testing and release. - 5.32 Starting materials in the storage area should be appropriately labelled (see section 13).
+Labels should bear at least the following information: - i.
+The designated name of the product and the internal code reference where applicable; - ii.
+A batch number given at receipt; - iii.
+Where appropriate, the status of the contents (e.g. in quarantine, on test, released, rejected); - iv.
+Where appropriate, an expiry date or a date beyond which retesting is necessary.